medvied/mze/mze.rst

       - Export to a git repo with version history and changes like they were done to a single record (i.e. without having all versions present in the last commit)
+    * - R.archive
+      - It MUST be possible to archive external references (web pages, images, maybe sites etc.), so they would be available even if the URI is no longer valid.

 Design